Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 #### Flexible additional information

 It should be possible for the reviewer or for the service they use to submit a review to leave additional data with the review.
 This can include references to pictures, audio or metadata which may be useful to the readers or processing algorithms.

+## Change or ask

+Please suggest changes or engage in discussion on issues in [the Mangrove repo](https://gitlab.com/plantingspace/mangrove).